tylertitsworth/5th-age-srd/Classes/Ranger.md

 #### Epic Feat

-Your Bladestorm attacks deal extra damage equal to your Wisdom modifier x3.
+Your Bladestorm attacks deal extra damage equal to your Wisdom modifier thrice.

 ---